 - Loss of Consortium

 The injuries can have painful symptoms and continue to cause pain as you recover.
-Your pain and suffering may not cost you money, but still takes a daily toll on you every day.
+Your pain and suffering may not cost you money but still take a daily toll on you every day.

 Another aspect of your injuries may be preventing you from attending events or activities that you would have been able to participate in had your accident not happened.
 Your injuries preventing you from living your life is frustrating and upsetting, especially when your injuries happened because of someone else’s negligence.

 If you’re dealing with an injury that resulted in disability or disfigurement, you may be experiencing mental anguish at this difficult change.
-You may need to re-learn how to accomplish basic tasks as you’re learning to live with this injury.
+In addition, you may need to re-learn how to accomplish basic tasks as you’re learning to live with this injury.
 This adjustment will take time, patience, and care.

 What Should You Do After an Injury?

 While you know how a personal injury lawyer at your side can help you and your claim, you may be wondering what you can do after an accident occurs.
-There are a few steps you can take to protect your claim, get important evidence, and benefit your future.
+You can take a few steps to protect your claim, get important evidence, and benefit your future.

 - Remain Calm and Assess for Injuries